impressivemachines/ImpressiveAI/README.md

 The eventual aim of this library is to create a self-contained set of tools for many applications in machine learning and computer vision.
 It is broken into a number of sections which are useful in isolation.
 The main part of the library is "core" which is a library for linear algebra and numerical computation.
 This part currently has a lot of functionality.
 Other parts are under development and will be added in the future.

 ## Core
-Core provides many common tools for linear algebra and is built on very flexible matrix and vector objects.
+Core provides many common tools for linear algebra and statistics and is built on very flexible matrix and vector objects.
 The features include:

 * Light-weight matrix and vector views which provide a unified, powerful, and simple way to refer to one and two dimensional memory in a multitude of configurations.
 * A full suite of conforming BLAS operations supporting BLAS 1, 2 and 3 linear algebra manipulations.
 These make use of matrix and vector views for their arguments.